Get Answers to These FAQs We Hear the Most

 Letters of protection - also known as "lien letters" - are an important tool for uninsured accident victims in South Carolina.
 Nonetheless, I encourage you to approach these agreements with caution, as you do not want an unethical chiropractor, therapist, or medical doctor running up a huge bill simply because they see dollar signs.

 If you have any questions related to medical treatment after an auto accident, or if you would like me to review a letter of protection for you at no charge, call my Columbia, SC today at 803-790-2800.
-My job is to protect your legal and financial interests so that you can focus on getting well.
+As a car accident attorney, my job is to protect your legal and financial interests so that you can focus on getting well.

 Can a Personal Injury Lawyer Help with My Workers' Compensation Case?